Seizure and sale of tangible personal property

 In case of a purchase proposal

 The debtor must inform the Commissioner of Justice of the proposed purchase he has received.
-The Commissioner of Justice will provide you with that information.
+The Commissioner of Justice then sends you that information.

 You have 15 days to accept or reject the sale.